The Traditional Jack-in-the-Green

 The revived Hastings Traditional Jack-in-the-Green event now spans four days and is one of the biggest annual gatherings of Morris Dancers in the country.
 It is a spectacular and magical event.
 The Jack is “released” from the Fisherman’s Museum every year in a wonderful ceremony and is central to the festival.
 The main procession or parade of the Jack takes place on the bank holiday Monday through the streets of Hastings Old Town starting from the Fisherman’s Museum.
 The Jack is accompanied by Mad Jacks Morris, Hannah’s Cat Morris, the Bogies, the Gay Bogies, sweeps, Black Sal, a milkmaid, the Fat Man with a Drum, dancers, giants, musicians and an incredible array of green participants who create elaborate costumes for the event.
 It has been described as one of the most bizarre parades in Britain and really has to be seen to be believed.
 At the end of the day Jack is slain and his foliage distributed to the crowds to release the spirit of summer.
 On some years other Jacks have been known to travel to Hastings to join in the festivities including The Fowlers Troop Jack and The City of London Jack.
 The Hastings Bogies have become a folkloric legend in their own lifetime.

 The Bogies were originally thought up by Dave Lobb as an escort for the Jack to see him safely through the increasingly crowded streets and were camouflaged in green leaf suits to allow those carrying the Jack to swap places more discreetly.
 When not carrying or protecting Jack the Hastings Bogies paint the faces (and occasionally other parts of the body) of as many people as possible with green face paint.
 It is considered bad practice to try to take pieces of the Jack while it is processing and if caught the wrath of the Bogies is swift and may involve debagging and painting the back side of the offender.
 To be caught in the steely gaze of a Bogie is a fearful thing and to be avoided at all costs.
-There are always only twelve official Bogies and they can always be found near the Jack-in-the-Green protecting and guiding him.
+At one point there were only twelve official Bogies that could always be found near the Jack-in-the-Green protecting and guiding him.
+One of the Bogies with twenty years service “in the green” commented “That may have been true once upon a time, but there are considerably more of us now.
+In the last two years some younger bogies have been recruited due to a lot of us nearing pensionable age.
+Nothing like young legs to carry the Jack up the hill.”
 The Hastings Jack is formed from Rhododendron which keeps green for longer than many other leaves.
 The crown of flowers worn by the Jack is often formed of red blue and gold flowers to represent the Cinque Ports of which Hastings is the first.